Check out this list of ten great hyperlocal marketing strategies, by Carlo Pandian, that can help to drive local consumers to your site.

 A hyper-what now?

-A hyperlocal strategy is basically a local community oriented strategy that focuses on educating consumers in your locality about your particular products and services.
+Hyperlocal marketing is a local community oriented strategy that focuses on educating consumers in the immediate vicinity about particular products and services.

-It is like a microscope that can focus right down on a city and even a particular neighborhood to promote products more effectively.
+It is like a microscope that can focus right down on a city and even a particular neighbourhood to promote products more effectively.

 On busy shopping days you can use email built around a theme to drive traffic.
 These can incorporate maps to give directions to your 'real world' store and click-to-call buttons.